Felistas/Symfony-API-Platform-/README.md

 ![Api platform dashboard](https://github.com/Felistas/Symfony-API-Platform-/blob/Part-2/executeCustomController.png)

-You can more logic to the custom controller to suit your business needs.
+You can add more logic to the custom controller to suit your business needs.

 ## Pagination
 API platform enables pagination by default with each collection containing 30 items per page.
 In my local application, I have created more than thirty bucket list items and when I navigate to the `GET /bucket_lists` endpoint, only thirty items are displayed in the first page.
 The extra items will be displayed on the next page.